ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

 * Eager updates will result in mutual consistency.
 This requires writing to all replicas, but you can read from any one replica and get the result.
+    * They mention that *deferred* eager update means you batch all writes after performed locally, then send this to everyone else as part of the start of the 2PC prepare message.
 * This means you can never read stale data!
+And you never do a remote read.
 * The main problem is you'll have to use 2PC, which is slow, and you won't have availability in the face of a failure of a site.
 * Lazy update propogation means that writes are faster and more